Timeroot/SigFigs/README.md

 The third goal is to make the package reasonably useful for actually carrying out these calculations.
 When only field operations are used, all numbers remain rational and Lean's `norm_num` tactic can be used to evaluate the expressions.
 A significant next goal would be integrating [ComputableReal](https://github.com/Timeroot/ComputableReal) and/or Geoffrey Irving's [interval](https://github.com/girving/interval/) packages to allow for mostly automatic evaluation of expressions involving square roots, exponentation, or trigonometric functions.

+The most complete tutorial is in the example files, one for [ℝRange](SigFigs/Examples/IntervalExamples.lean), one for [FOBall](SigFigs/Examples/FOBallExamples.lean).
+It remains to write one for the Significant Figures model.

 ## Contributing

 We welcome contributions.
 Currently the goals would be, in order of priority: